danishmalik99/ranaconcretesystem/replit.md

 ## Recent Changes

-### July 07, 2025 - Authentication System & Branding Update
+### July 07, 2025 - Database Migration & Authentication System Update
+- **Switched from PostgreSQL to SQLite3** for easier setup and deployment
+- Updated all configuration files to use SQLite3 database
+- Removed PostgreSQL dependencies from setup instructions
 - Added complete user authentication system with Flask-Login
 - Created beautiful login and signup pages with form validation
 - Implemented secure password hashing and user registration